Ernst-Georg Drünkler: Defence of the Reich

-On 20 March 1945, Ernst-Georg Drünkler was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 39 victories.
+On 20 March 1945, Drünkler was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 39 victories.
 That night, southwest of Leipzig, in the early hours of 21 March he claimed his 40th victory at 03:28.
 On 21 March 1945 at 03:38, southwest of Leipzig, Drünkler claimed a Lancaster for his 40th victory.
 Lancaster I PB845 of No. 463 Squadron RAF on the mission to the synthetic oil refinery at Böhlen, crashed at Tachenau, just south of the target area, killing all seven crew members including pilot Flying Officer Richard Stuart Bennett RAAF (on secondment).
 It is believed PB845 was destroyed by Drünkler.

-By April 1945 the Red Army had reached the Oder and was advancing to Berlin, while on the Western Front, the Western Alliance, which had begun in the third week of March, was now advancing deep into Germany.
+By April 1945 the Red Army had reached the Oder and was nearing Berlin, while on the Western Front, the Western Alliance, which had begun in the third week of March, was advancing deep into Germany.
 1./NJG 5 remained on operations.
 On 8 April at 22:56, east of Kolleda, Drünkler defeated his 41st opponent.
 On 10/11 April he claimed three bombers between 22:55 and 23:05 northwest and east of Leipzig.
 On 17 April northwest of Strasburg and north of Fürstenwalde at 23:21 and 23:47 he accounted for two Ilyushin Il-4s, Drünkler's penultimate victory claims of the war.

-Drünkler was credited with 46 aerial victories—45 nocturnal, including five over Russian bombers, and one daytime victory over Boeing B-17 Flying Fortress—plus further seven unconfirmed claims.
+On 15 April 1945, Drünkler transferred to 7.
+Staffel of NJG 3, flying his last combat missions.
+He was credited with 46 aerial victories—45 nocturnal, including five over Russian bombers, and one daytime victory over Boeing B-17 Flying Fortress—plus further seven unconfirmed claims.
 He flew 102 combat missions, 83 of which as a night fighter, four night ground attack missions, and 15 daytime sorties.